RonBeavis/scan-graph/README.md

 # scan-graph

-*scan_graph* is a simple Python 3.0 project that shows how to pull a particular MS/MS scan out of a Thermo .raw file and generate an annotated graph for that scan, given an assigned peptide sequence.
+*scan_graph* is a simple Python 3.0 project that shows how to extract a particular MS/MS scan out of a Thermo .raw file and generate an annotated graph for that scan using an assigned peptide sequence.
+This action reads the .raw file directly and it does not require performing an intermediate file conversion to some open text format, e.g. mzML or MGF.

 There are three files: